tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 Benchmark your DataFlow with modifications and you'll understand which part is the bottleneck.
 Some examples
 include:

-1. Remove everything except for the raw reader (and perhaps add some prefetching).
+1. Benchmark only raw reader (and perhaps add some prefetching).
-2. Remove some suspicious pre-processing.
+2. Gradually add some pre-processing and see how the performance changes.
 3. Change the number of parallel processes or threads.

 A DataFlow could be blocked by CPU/hard disk/network/IPC bandwidth.
 Only by benchmarking will you